Getting Started with the macOS Vulkan SDK

 These trees also contains executables, include files, and libraries for various Vulkan-related tools such as glslang, SPIRV-Tools, and others.

-) to directories in this directory to locate the components found in this tree.
-In addition VK_ICD_FILENAMES
+in this directory to locate the components found in this tree.
+In

 Options for Using Vulkan Support Components